High Availability Mount

 A status of Desynced indicates that the timestamp of the canary file is out of date and up-to-date connectivity with the backend cannot be guaranteed.
 The backend is removed from the pool of high availability connections.

 You can manually reset the Desynced status.
-The Reset option becomes available whenever the status of the backend is Desynced.
+The Reset option is available whenever the status of the backend is Desynced.